-Prior to her appointment, Williams served as a vice president at Reingold, Inc., a social marketing and strategic communications firm where she was responsible for the strategic direction of media relations and oversight of the agency’s public awareness campaigns, with a particular focus on issues affecting the veteran and military communities.
+Prior to her appointment, Williams served as vice president at a social marketing and strategic communications firm where she was responsible for the strategic direction of media relations and oversight of the agency’s public awareness campaigns, with a particular focus on issues affecting the veteran and military communities.

-Before her government service, Williams enjoyed a 25-year broadcast journalism career, receiving numerous awards including a National Emmy Award for Team Coverage of the attacks on September 11th and the prestigious Edward R. Murrow Award for a documentary on apartheid in South Africa.
-She was a principal for many network start-ups, includ¬ing MSNBC, NBC and Microsoft’s 24-hour news channel where she was the Executive Producer of News.
+Before her government service, Williams served as a communications director for Blue Star Families, a national 501c3 non-profit network of military families.
+Williams also enjoyed a 25-year broadcast journalism career, receiving numerous awards including a National Emmy Award for Team Coverage of the attacks on September 11th and the prestigious Edward R. Murrow Award for a documentary on apartheid in South Africa.
+She was a principal for many network start-ups, including MSNBC, NBC and Microsoft’s 24-hour news channel where she was the Executive Producer of News.

 Ms. Williams was awarded fellowships in Ethical Decision Making at the Poynter Institute for Media Studies in St. Petersburg, Fla., and in National Security at the Air War College, part of the U.S. Air Force’s Air University in Montgomery, Ala.
 She has been published on the topic of mental health and today’s military families and is author of the local history book, Maritime Annapolis – A History of Watermen, Sail & Midshipmen.